formsbyair/Documentation/docs/_docs/questions/types/pattern.md

 * AA-9999

 #### Validation Expression
-A regex pattern or a &lt;&lt;tag&gt;&gt; referencing a regex pattern.
+A regular expression or a &lt;&lt;tag&gt;&gt; referencing a regular expression.
 For example...

 * [0-9][0-9][0-9]
 * [a-Z][a-Z]-[0-9][0-9][0-9][0-9]